Zolo101/panzerball-maps-by-code/tutorial/tutorial.md

 jsonfile.writeFile('result.ballmap', newjson)
 ```

-Optimally, we can also log the amount of blocks that were created.
+Optimally, we can also log the amount of blocks that were created:

 ```js
 console.log("Completed!\nBlocks created:",id)